 In the Espelette area, about 25,000 chili plants are planted in an area of 100 by 100 meters.

 Chili Espelette is sown in greenhouses in the Basque Country in mid-February.
-Six weeks after sowing, the seedlings are about 4 cm high and are then separated by hand.
+Six weeks after sowing, the seedlings are about 4 cm high and are then separated manually.
 It is not sown outdoors until mid-May, as frost can still be expected before then.
-Chillies die at the slightest frost.
+Chilies die at the slightest frost.
 This variety does not grow below 9 °C.

-After 10 to 14 days, small plants will hatch out of the beige chilli seeds.
-Initially the plants have two cotyledons.
+After 10 to 14 days, small plants will hatch out of the beige chili seeds.
+Initially, the plants have two cotyledons.
 Three weeks later, normal leaves have formed.
-Then it would also be time to repot the chillies or to prickle them when sowing areas.
+Then it would also be time to repot the chilies or to prickle them when sowing areas.

-A good substrate for chilli plants is important.
+A good substrate for chili plants is important.
 It is virtually the basis for healthy growth.
 It must have a loose structure, be moderately rich in nutrients and have a slightly acidic pH value.
 The soil should be permeable so that no stagnant moisture can develop.
-Chillies do not like wet feet.
+Chilies dislike wet feet.
 The roots start rotting quickly in waterlogged conditions, which leads to the death of the plant.